folio-org/docs/content/en/docs/Users/_index.md

 ## Permissions

 The permissions listed below allow the user to interact with the Users app and determine what they can and cannot do within the app.
 If none of these permissions are assigned to a user, they are unable to see the User app or any related information.
 Permission sets are defined by your library in [Settings \> Users \> Permission sets](..settings/settings_users/settings_users/#settings--users--permission-sets).
-For more information on permissions, see [../Platform Essentials \> Permissions/](../platform-essentials/permissions/).
+For more information on permissions, see [Platform Essentials \> Permissions](../platform-essentials/permissions/).

 The following are all of the User permissions: